diasks2/pragmatic_segmenter/README.md

 Pragmatic Segmenter is specifically used for the purpose of segmenting texts for use in translation (and translation memory) related applications.
 Therefore Pragmatic Segmenter takes a stance on some formatting and segmentation gray areas with the goal of improving the segmentation for the above stated purpose.
 Some examples:

 - Removes 'table of contents' style long string of periods ('............')
-- Keeps parenthetical sentences within a sentence as one segment for clarity even though technically there are multiple grammatical sentences within the segment
+- Keeps parentheticals, quotations, and parentheticals or quotations within a sentence as one segment for clarity even though technically there may be multiple grammatical sentences within the segment
 - Strips out any xhtml code
 - Conservative in cases where the sentence boundary is ambigious and Pragmatic Segmenter does not have a built in rule